Inward rectifier potassium channels interact with calcium channels to promote robust and physiological bistability: Supporting information

 To assess the effect of $I_{\mathrm{CaL,f}}$ on bistability, the experiment realized in Fig.\ref{fig:3} A and C was repeated with two fixed value of permeability $\bar{p}_{\mathrm{CaL,f}}$ or \qty{0}{} and \qty{1.5e-4}{\centi\meter\per\second}.
 As observed in \nameref{app:fig:2-pCaLf}, the faster L-type calcium current did not create bistability itself; rather, it appeared to widen the bistability window engendered by the slower L-type calcium current.

-\paragraph*{S3 Appendix.} In this study, the steady-state activation curve of KM channels was modified to allow the comparison with Kir channels within the same range of potentials.
-However, to demonstrate that the weakening of bistability caused by the addition of KM channels was still present without this modification, the experiment realized for Fig.\ref{fig:3}A and C was repeated with the unmodified steady-state activation curve of KM channels, which can be found in \nameref{app:tab:minfandtau-KM}.
+\paragraph*{S7 Appendix.} In this study, the steady-state activation curve of KM channels was modified to allow the comparison with Kir channels within the same range of potentials.
+However, to demonstrate that the decrease in the bistability window size caused by the addition of KM channels was still present without this modification, the experiment realized for Fig.\ref{fig:3}A and C was repeated with the unmodified steady-state activation curve of KM channels, which can be found in \nameref{app:tab:minfandtau-KM}.
 Those results can be found in \nameref{app:fig:3-mKM}.